xavibenjamin/theboldreport.net/_posts/2017-02-06-my-favorite-textexpander-snippets.markdown

 One of the reasons I love technology is tinkering with it to make my life easier.
 I'm constantly automating tasks so I can either do them faster, or not have to worry about them at all.
 I felt writing a series on automation would be a lot of fun, not only because I *love* to geek out about stuff like this, but it might also be helpful to you.

-For our first exploration into automation, we'll start with [TextExpander](!g).
+For our first exploration into automation, we'll start with [TextExpander][6508-0001].
 For those of you who don't know, TextExpander is an app that expands custom keyboard shortcuts into text or images.
 For example, you could type `;home`, and it would expand into your full home address.
 A simple example, but I'm sure you can see how helpful it would be over time.

 What's greater, I can use TextExpander anywhere: on my Mac, iPad, and iPhone.
 Heck, TextExpander is on Windows too.
 With that in mind, I'd love to share some of my favorite TextExpander snippets.

 ## Day One

-[Day One](!g "Day One App") is an excellent journaling app.
+[Day One][6508-0002] is an excellent journaling app.
 I love to keep a daily journal, as well as movie and restaurant reviews.
-In fact, together with [IFTTT](!g) I automatically import Swarm check-ins and Instagram Photos, but that's for another article.
+In fact, together with [IFTTT][6508-0003] I automatically import Swarm check-ins and Instagram Photos, but that's for another article.

 By typing `;foodreview`, I get a form that asks me if I'd go back, how pricey the restaurant was, who I went with, what I ordered, and a general summary.